Tel Megiddo: Megiddo church

+The Megiddo church is next to Megiddo Junction, inside the precinct of the Megiddo Prison.
+It was built within the ancient city of Legio.
+It is believed to date to the 3rd century, making it one of the oldest Christian churches in the world.
+It was a few hundred yards from the Roman base camp of Legio VI Ferrata.
+A centurion donated one of the mosaics found in the church.

 Modern Israel

 Megiddo is south of Kibbutz Megiddo by 1 km.
 Today, Megiddo Junction is on the main road connecting the center of Israel with lower Galilee and the north.
 It lies at the northern entrance to Wadi Ara, an important mountain pass connecting the Jezreel Valley within Israel's coastal plain.

 In 1964, during Pope Paul VI's visit to the Holy Land, Megiddo was the site where he met with Israeli dignitaries, including President Zalman Shazar and the Prime Minister Levi Eshkol.